Stephen Foster, the Cable, and the German Lied

 New York Sangerfest was held in Brooklyn, New York in 1900, over 6,000 singers from 174

 German American singing societies flowed into the city.
-A mere few years later it was dead.
-With the
+It was not until the Anti-German hysteria of

-Anti-German hysteria of World War I, America freed itself from the "bonds" of German music.
+World War One that America freed itself from the "bonds" of German music.

 Stephen Foster's songs are deeply associated with the Civil War.
 Not many people realize what an